-Secondly, we introduce the phenomena of almost complete revivals (ACR) of local observables in quantum spin lattices.
+Secondly, we introduce the phenomenon of almost complete revivals (ACR) of local spin polarization in quantum spin lattices.
 We consider a non-integrable lattice of interacting spins 1/2 and show how to construct a quantum state such that a given spin 1/2 is maximally polarized initially and then exhibits an almost complete recovery of the initial polarization at a predetermined moment of time.
 We refer to such special initial states as "ACR" states.

-Such states may be constructed for almost arbitrary non-integrable spin Hamiltonian.
+Such states may be constructed for a wide class of finite non-integrable spin Hamiltonians.
 Furthermore, let us emphasize that the revival time can also be chosen arbitrarily.
-By using finite size scaling, we demonstrate that the phenomena of ACR survive in the thermodynamic limit (although it is most likely impossible to prepare such a state for an extensive quantum system experimentally).
-We also demonstrate that ACR is present in small quantum systems (5-25 qubits).
-Therefore, ACR may potentially be observed in well-controlled quantum systems of intermediate size.
+We also demonstrate that ACR is present in quantum systems of 5-25 spins.